philippbayer/blerg/content/posts/2023_10_17_Transformers_on_ROCM/index.md

     pip install -U accelerate

 Now we should have everything in place to run Transformers.
 IMHO, the installation process wasn't *too* bad, similar in pain to installing this stuff under CUDA.
 There are still some models on  🤗HuggingFace that I can't get to run under CUDA...
-It mostly boils down to using the correct index-url for torch and the right flavour of tensorflow.
+For both CUDA and ROCm it mostly boils down to using the correct index-url for torch and the right flavour of tensorflow.

 I was able to run the snippet of code on the bottom of the page for InstaDeepAI's The Nucleotide Transformer model [nucleotide-transformer-500m-1000g](https://huggingface.co/InstaDeepAI/nucleotide-transformer-500m-1000g), here's my code: